the Jubilee Project

-Borden House is an intentional Christian community in the Newhallville neighborhood of New Haven, Connecticut.
+The Jubilee Project is an initiative in the Newhallville neighborhood of New Haven, Connecticut.
 Our core values are love, justice, and hospitality, grounded in the grace of Jesus.
+We seek holistic flourishing in our city that encompasses spiritual, relational, and physical thriving.

 MISSION & HISTORY.